 Located on the site of the 1969 Woodstock music festival, this museum still offers musical performances as well as artistic workshops and a chance to learn more about the area’s history.

-This tour meets in Roxbury but will take you to some of the Catskill’s best sites - like an 80-foot waterfall, cidery, and creamery, to name a few.
-Transportation is provided, so all you need to do is sit back and enjoy the tasty treats on display.
+This tour meets in Roxbury but will take you to some of the Catskill’s best sites — like an 80-foot waterfall, cidery, and creamery, to name a few.
+Transportation is provided, so all you need to do is sit back and enjoy the tasty treats at each stop.

 Winter in the Adirondacks

-To the northwest of the city, you’ll find the Adirondacks - a vast, sprawling wilderness that might make you believe you’re the only one to ever set eyes on it.
+To the northwest of the city, you’ll find the Adirondacks — a sprawling wilderness that appears untouched by humans at first glance.
 But tucked throughout the mountains are plenty of places where you can rest, relax, and rejuvenate in beautiful surroundings.

 The Adirondacks are the largest protected natural area in the lower 48 states and home to a stunning variety of landscapes and history.
 From the St. Lawrence Seaway to Fort Ticonderoga, and from locally-sourced dining to eclectic arts, there’s something for everyone here.

-Winter is perhaps one of the best times to visit the Adirondacks, with an abundance of winter carnivals and festivals for visitors to experience.
+With its abundance of winter carnivals and festivals, winter is perhaps one of the best times to visit the Adirondacks.
 The colder months offer horse-drawn carriage rides, hot drinks, and the chance to experience the mountains in a quieter season.

 |Enjoy unspoiled wilderness in the Adirondacks.|